 Want a visual walkthrough?
 See our April 19 news release.

-Create a new build definition (start with an empty process) to try this out.
+Create a new build pipeline (start with an empty process) to try this out.

 Add these tasks:

 Tool (if you're running on a Windows agent)

 Tool (if you're running on a macOS or Linux agent)